karthik-krishna/Site-App-using-JSON-server/README.md

 ## Development server

+Step 1 : Clone this project

+Step 2 : Go to the folder where project is situated

+Step 3 : Run `npm install` to install all the dependencies

-Run `ng serve` for a dev server.
+Step 3 : Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding